Our faculty are the foundation of excellence upon which Washington University School of Medicine thrives and progress in human health is built.

 The School of Medicine has more than 2,700 full-time faculty members.
-Our faculty are not only health care providers and scientists; they are entrepreneurs and visionaries, community leaders and government advisors, collaborators and mentors.
+Our faculty are more than health care providers and scientists; they are entrepreneurs and visionaries, community leaders and government advisors, mentors and collaborators.

 Outstanding achievements of our current faculty include:

 - 16 fellows of the prestigious National Academy of Sciences